Immortality-IMT/Manhattan-Group/README.md

 [Immortality Coin](https://imt.cx) is also backed by a dedicated blockchain.
 Code named: Manhattan Group.
 Not live.

-Run the makefile with make, requires Dilithium2
+Run the makefile with make, requires Dilithium2 (see below)

 This is DeSci, learn more, watch the video: https://youtu.be/-DeMklVWNdA